 De’Aaron Fox’s double-double lifts Kings over Nuggets despite Nikola Jokic’s triple-double

-The Kings nearly let the game get away from them in the third quarter, but De’Aaron Fox and Tyrese Haliburton took over in the fourth.
+The Denver Nuggets made a big run at the Kings in the third quarter Tuesday night, but they ran out of gas in the fourth.

-Fox recorded his first double-double of the season, leading the Kings to a 125-115 victory over the Denver Nuggets on Tuesday night at Golden 1 Center.
+De’Aaron Fox recorded his first double-double of the season, leading the Kings to a 125-115 victory over the Denver Nuggets at Golden 1 Center.
 Fox posted 24 points and 10 assists for the Kings (3-1), who beat the Nuggets for the second time in seven days.

 Richaun Holmes scored 20 points on 10-of-13 shooting for Sacramento.
 Marvin Bagley III added 18 points, all in the first half.
 Harrison Barnes put up 13 points, a career-high eight assists and six rebounds.

+Nemanja Bjelica and Buddy Hield had 12 points apiece for the Kings, who haven’t gone 3-1 to start a season since 2014-15.

+“We had a lot of different help from a lot of different people and it took all of it,” Kings coach Luke Walton said.

-Nikola Jokic posted another triple-double for the Nuggets (1-2), who were on the second night of a back-to-back after beating the Houston Rockets on Monday night in Denver.
+Nikola Jokic posted another triple-double for the Nuggets (1-3), who were on the second night of a back-to-back after beating the Houston Rockets on Monday night in Denver.
 Jokic had 26 points, 12 assists and 11 rebounds.
+He also had 10 turnovers.
 Michael Porter Jr. had 30 points and 10 rebounds.

 Sacramento fell behind 12-7 in the opening minutes, but after a slow start the Kings began to improve their tempo.
 Bagley cut to the basket for a layup from Fox, Hield drained a transition 3-pointer from the left wing and then Bagley put a pretty move on Paul Milsap, spinning inside for another basket.